Clacton-on-Sea: Twentieth century

 With the advent of cheap flights to Mediterranean resorts in the 1970s, the holiday industry began to decline.
 Increasingly, hotels' and guest-houses' spare capacity came to be used as 'temporary' accommodation by the local authority to house those on welfare, refugees, migrants and asylum seekers.
-Pier Ward, in the centre of the town, is one of the poorest in the UK; (nearby Jaywick is often cited as the poorest of all).
-Since around 1970 several well-known local buildings have been demolished, including the palatial art deco Odeon Cinema (a great loss to both the town and the county); the Warwick Castle Pub; the Waverley Hotel; Barker House, a large home for the learning disabled, and Groom's Crippleage, which housed orphaned handicapped girls from London.
+Pier Ward, in the centre of the town, is one of the poorest in the UK (nearby Jaywick is often cited as the poorest of all).

+Since around 1970 several well-known local buildings have been demolished, including the palatial art deco Odeon Cinema (a great loss to both the town and the county); the Warwick Castle Pub; the Waverley Hotel; Barker House, a large home for the learning disabled, and John Groom's Crippleage which housed orphaned handicapped girls from London.
 Cordy's, a well-known large seafront restaurant has recently been demolished.
 The site of Butlin's Holiday Camp was redeveloped as a housing estate.
 The once famously crowded bus station in Jackson Road has become a car park.
 The Ocean Revue Theatre, where Max Bygraves made one of his first appearances, has closed.

 The town expanded substantially in the 1980s, 1990s and first decade of the 21st century, with new housing estates on the rural margins of town, and some brownfield developments.
 Many residents commute to work in Colchester, Witham, Chelmsford or London.
 Clacton was in the news when its town centre and seafront areas were struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

+Twenty-first century

-A large wind-farm, built in the early 2000s some 3 miles offshore on Gunfleet Sands, is visible from many streets and from various places in the flat hinterland of the town.
-However, in common with many seaside towns, unemployment has remained stubbornly high in Clacton itself compared with much of southeast England.
+Gunfleet Sands Offshore Wind Farm, built in the early 2000s some 3 nmi offshore, is visible from many places in the flat hinterland of the town.

+As common with many English seaside towns, unemployment has remained stubbornly high in Clacton.
+In 2023, Clacton won a £20 million government levelling-up grant to improve the town centre.

 Seaside resort

 The modern day Clacton-on-Sea was founded by Peter Bruff in 1871 as a seaside resort.
 Originally the main means of access was by sea; Steamships operated by the Woolwich Steam Packet Company docked from 1871 at Clacton Pier which opened the same year.
 The pier now offers an amusement arcade and many other forms of entertainment.

 People who wanted to come by road had to go through Great Clacton.
 In the 1920s, London Road was built to cope with the influx of holidaymakers.
-Later, in the 1970s, the eastern section of the A120 was opened obviating the need for Clacton visitors to go through Colchester.
-Today Paddle Steamer Waverley operates from Clacton Pier offering pleasure boat excursions.
+Later, in the 1970s, the eastern section of the A120 was opened, obviating the need for Clacton visitors to go through Colchester.
+Today the Paddle Steamer Waverley operates from Clacton Pier, offering pleasure boat excursions.

-Clacton has a Blue Flag beach at Martello Bay (two more are locally at Dovercourt Bay & Brightlingsea).
-Clacton Seafront Gardens which run along the top of the seafront west of Clacton Pier has also been awarded a Green Flag and includes various sections with formal gardens, memorials and places to sit.
+Clacton has a Blue Flag beach at Martello Bay (two more are locally at Dovercourt Bay and Brightlingsea).
+Clacton Seafront Gardens which run along the top of the seafront west of Clacton Pier has also been awarded a Green Flag, and includes various sections with formal gardens, memorials and places to sit.